fixie-ai/ai-jsx/packages/docs/docs/guides/openai.md

 **When to do this:** your AI.JSX program runs in a controlled environment (e.g. a server), or you're comfortable sharing your API key with the client (e.g. you're doing a hackathon or building an internal tool).

+You may do this with any of the [Architecture Patterns](./architecture.mdx).

 **How to do this:** Set the `OPENAI_API_KEY` env var.
 (You can get this key from the [OpenAI API dashboard](https://platform.openai.com/account/api-keys))

 ## Set a proxy env var

 **When to do this:** you have a proxy server that you'd like to use for OpenAI calls.

+You would do this with the [UI + AI.JSX on the client; API calls on the server](./architecture.mdx#ui--aijsx-on-the-client-api-calls-on-the-server) architecture pattern.
+(Nothing stops you from doing it for the other patterns, but this is the one for which it's most likely to be useful.)

 **How to do this:** Set the `OPENAI_API_BASE` env var.
 This value will be passed directly to the `openai` client lib ([source code](https://github.com/openai/openai-node/blob/dc821be3018c832650e21285bade265099f99efb/base.ts#L22)).
 The default value is `https://api.openai.com/v1`.